RobRendell/gTove/README.md

 ## Plans/TODO

+* Freehand drawing tool
+* "Miniature list" feature, which pops up a table with the mini names.  "+ column" button to add a new column of editable fields to the table, and make it that you can sort the table ascending/descending by clicking a column heading, and you could use it for initiative tracking, hit points or anything else.
+You'd also want a way to highlight/focus on a mini from its row in the table.
+Also, checkbox on columns for "show as bar" for things like hitpoint bars.
+* Nominate an "entry point" for a scenario, where the camera first focuses on load.
-* Change ambient light levels (affect only maps)?
-(E.g. light a daytime map to with dim blue light to make it look like night).
+* Change ambient light levels - affect only maps (e.g. light a daytime map with dim blue light to make it look like night).
 Is this worth doing without also adding point lights?
-* Nominate an "entry point" for a scenario, where the camera first focuses on load.

 * Cog button in LHS menu to open the current tabletop's settings?
 * Style options for movement paths.
 Option to use the grid colour of the starting map?
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.